In This Article

 Cleaning

-While most people say cleanup is simple, consider how often you clean your kitchen after cooking.
-You could risk allowing some buildup to form if you don't clean your infuser shortly after use.
+While most people say cleanup is simple, consider how often you clean your kitchen after cooking, and note that proper maintenance of an oil infuser requires frequent cleaning.

 Possible Storage Issues

 Most infusers are relatively small, often resembling a coffee pot or Keurig device.
-However, some may struggle to fit the 13-inch tall (give or take) device onto their counter or shelves.
-And some infusers can weigh nearly 11 lbs, so be wary of placing it on any surfaces that aren't securely fastened.
+However, some may struggle to fit the 13-inch-tall (give or take) device onto their counter or shelves.
+Some infusers can weigh nearly 11 lbs, so be wary of placing them on weak surfaces or on surfaces where they aren't securely fastened.

 Wired In

-Oil infusers rely on an electrical source to stay powered, possibly limiting where you can create an infused option.
+Oil infusers rely on an electrical power source to operate, which can limit where you can create an infused option.

 How to Use an Oil Infuser